nurulmayapriyani/maywebsite/site/collections/_projects/2025-08-20-returntax.md

 ![](/uploads/return-tax-status-rejected.png){: width="1899" height="890"}

-If the status is “Rejected”, then the button that is enabled except “Cetak Retur” is “Delete All” button.
+If the status is “Rejected”, then the button that is enabled except “Cetak Retur” and "Download" is “Delete All” button.

 ![](/uploads/return-tax-delete-btn.png){: width="1899" height="890"}